Go Learn Something

 While these introductory day courses are fun, many travelers opt for more immersion, or even formal certification.
 We met plenty of people studying massage, getting a scuba certification, learning Chinese calligraphy, or working toward a higher skill level in yoga or Buddhist meditation.

 If you have the good fortune of being in one place for a while, take advantage of the learning opportunities.
 When I taught English as a second language in Korea, quite a few teachers attended tae kwon do classes.
 Some English teachers in Japan learn intricate origami or how to conduct a tea ceremony.

-Taking language classes in a foreign country is a popular and useful learning experience (refer to Transitions Abroad May/June 2004).
+Taking language classes in a foreign country is a popular and useful learning experience.
 In most of Latin America, it is easy to find a Spanish immersion course for $200 to $500 per week, room and board included.
 But why not combine it with something that gets you out of your seat?
 Learn the tango in Argentina, the merengue in the Dominican Republic, or the samba in Brazil.
 In most cases the additional cost will be minimal and it will add a another dimension to your language learning.